Dudeonyx/redux-ts-starter-kit/packages/redux-ts-starter-kit/README.md

 not make too many assumptions about how developers use redux.
 It does not do anything magical, simply automates the repetitive tasks with redux.

-Under the hood every reducer created by `robodux` leverages [immer](https://github.com/mweststrate/immer) to update the store, which means reducers are allowed to mutate the state directly.
+Under the hood every reducer created by `createSlice` leverages [immer](https://github.com/mweststrate/immer) to update the store, which means reducers are allowed to mutate the state directly.

 ## Features